-The Grass Dancer dismantles the barrier that colonizers erected between Native magic and reality, merging the two indistinguishably, through a captivating and beautifully-written story.
+The Grass Dancer dismantles the barrier that colonizers have erected between Native magic and reality, merging the two indistinguishably, through a captivating and beautifully-written story.
 Power creatively demonstrates that Native stories are not “fairytales,” as colonizers have treated them, fascinating themselves with the “legends” and appropriating the culture without even attempting to understand it.
 In this piece, Power illustrates the true power of magic present in the world.
-The novel tells the stories of several generations of Native people from different families spanning from the late 1800s to the early 1980s, how they are all in some way connected to one another, as well as all suffering colonization’s consequences.
-Though they suffer in different ways, of course, from generation to generation, none is untouched by the lasting effects of colonization.
+The novel tells the stories of several generations of Native people from different families spanning from the late 1800s to the early 1980s, how they are all in some way connected to one another, as well as all suffering as a result of colonization.
+Though they suffer in different ways, from generation to generation, none is untouched by colonization’s lasting effects.
 This novel is a powerful testament to a culture that has been sorely misunderstood for so long, and it is an honest critique of the people who have attempted to both erase and appropriate that culture.

 5. Love Medicine by Louise Erdrich (1984)

 6. Fools Crow by James Welch (1986)

 7. The Only Good Indians by Stephen Graham Jones (2020)